 In considering this question, we first have to cut out of the picture all forms of homosexual relationships that would also be harmful and destructive if they were heterosexual rather than homosexual.

 Obviously homosexual relationships and homosexual sex can be immoral, exploitative, damaging, and destructive just as heterosexual relationships and heterosexual sex can be.
 Homosexual promiscuity, adultery, rape, and so on are just as bad as their heterosexual counterparts.
-The sin of Sodom would have been just as sinful if there were no homosexuality involved.
+The sin of Sodom would have been just as sinful if the intended victims had been female rather than male.

 Here, then, is the question: